Sam-Awh/some-trader-idk/README.md

 - `yfinance`: For fetching historical financial data from Yahoo Finance.
 - `matplotlib` and `seaborn`: For data visualization.
 - `IPython.core.display`: For enhancing display capabilities.
+- `joblib`: For exporting model h5 files.

+Use "pip install -r requirements.txt" to install the needed libraries on your python environment.

 ## Data Retrieval:
-1. **Ticker Symbol**: 'EURUSD=X' is used for EUR/USD exchange rate.
+1. **Ticker Symbol**: 'EURUSD=X' is used for EUR/USD exchange rate. (more will be used in future)
-2. **Date Range**: Data is fetched for the period from July 25, 2023, to September 21, 2023.
+2. **Date Range**: Data is fetched for the period of 1 month.
 3. **Interval**: Data is collected at 30-minute intervals using the `yfinance` library.

 ## Data Preprocessing and Visualization: